 You can reduce the risk of some complications by following your treatment plan and:

 Following activity, dietary and lifestyle restrictions and recommendations before your procedure and during your recovery

 Notifying your doctor immediately of any concerns, such as bleeding, fever, or increase in pain

 Telling all members of your care team if you have any allergies

 How do I prepare for my endoscopy?

-- Taking or stopping medications exactly as directed.
-For an endoscopy, this may include not taking aspirin, ibuprofen (Advil, Motrin), certain vitamins, diabetes medications, and blood thinners.
+Taking or stopping medications exactly as directed.
+This may include not taking aspirin, ibuprofen (Advil, Motrin), certain vitamins, diabetes medications, and blood thinners.
 Your doctor will give you instructions for taking your specific medications and supplements.